 Available Options

-There are three options in “Keyboard Shortcuts“ on the toolbar of the remote connection: Enable Splashtop Shortcuts, Enable System Shortcuts, and Enable Input-Releasing Shortcut.
+There are four options in “Keyboard Shortcuts“ on the toolbar of the remote connection: Enable Splashtop Shortcuts, Enable System Shortcuts, Enable Input-Releasing Shortcut and Remap Cmd in Shortcuts.

 For Enable Splashtop Shortcuts and Enable System Shortcuts, when you tick the option, it means the shortcuts will apply to the local side.
 When they are unticked, it means the shortcuts will apply to the remote side.